pontushenriksson/sys-init/README.md

 modified at: 2024-07-10
 ```

-My personal system setup scripts for Windows, Arch, and more!
+My personal setup scripts for Windows, Arch, and more!

 ## OS-specific guides